Nolanus/signato-app/readme.md

 ### I found a bug!

 Test whether the error occurs every time you perform certain steps (that you can reproduce it).
-For optimal bug reporting, please create a file named `DEBUG` next to the signato app.
+For optimal bug reporting, please create a file or folder named `SIGNATO_DEBUG` on your desktop.
 Then start signato app to enter the debug mode (a dialog will confirm the DEBUG mode).
 Perform the erroneous function.
-Use the feedback feature at the top right to provide details of the error and set the check mark to attach the logfile!
+Use the feedback feature at the top right and set the check mark to attach the logfile to an email that you can send to the developer.
+Please also include some details of the problem and steps you performed.

 ### I want to give feedback?